Counseling & Psychological Services

 - Involve the student in the process.
 Discuss feelings about the referral (i.e. objections or fears).
 This allows the student to voice concerns before the appointment.
 Let the student know that seeking help is a sign of strength.

-- Tell students what you know about the CPSC and remind them that counseling is free and confidential.
+- Tell students what you know about the CPS and remind them that counseling is free and confidential.

 - Go slowly--except in an emergency.
 The student needs to understand that it is always his/her choice to accept or refuse the referral.

-- If the student is highly motivated to seek counseling, let him/her make the appointment with the Center.
+- If the student is highly motivated to seek counseling, let him/her make the appointment with CPS.

-- If the student seems a bit reluctant to take the initiative, call the Center while the student is with you.
+- If the student seems a bit reluctant to take the initiative, ask if you may call CPS while the student is with you.

-- If the student is in immediate crisis, walk the student to the Center or call to ask for a counselor to come to you.
+- If the student is in immediate crisis, walk the student to CPS or call to ask for a counselor to come to you.
 Please call before bringing a student to the Center to ensure a counselor is available.